cornell-chem-7870/lecture_notes/_sources/diffeq-03-pde.md

   \frac{\partial P(x, t)}{\partial t} = -\nabla \cdot (v(x) P(x, t)) + D \nabla^2 P(x, t)
   $$

-  where \(P\) is the probability density function, \(v(x)\) is the drift velocity, and \(D\) is the diffusion coefficient.
+  where $P$ is the probability density function, $v(x)$ is the drift velocity, and $D$ is the diffusion coefficient.

 While these are time-dependent PDEs, we can also have time-independent PDEs.
-(Often, these result from looking for steady states for time-dependent equaitons.)
+(Often, these result from looking for steady states for time-dependent equations.)
 For instance, the Poisson equation describes the potential field in electrostatics and is given by:

 $$
 \nabla^2 u(x) = -\frac{\rho(x)}{\epsilon_0}
 $$

-where \(u\) is the potential, \(\rho(x)\) is the charge density, and \(\epsilon_0\) is the permittivity of free space.
+where $u$ is the potential, $\rho(x)$ is the charge density, and $\epsilon_0$ is the permittivity of free space.

 The *second* part of a PDE is the boundary conditions and initial conditions, which specify how the function behaves at spatial and temporal boundaries respectively.
-The initial conditions specify the state of the system at time \(t=0\), while the boundary conditions specify the behavior of the system at the spatial boundaries.
+The initial conditions specify the state of the system at time $t=0$, while the boundary conditions specify the behavior of the system at the spatial boundaries.
 These boundary conditions can be of different types.
 Two of note are:
 - **Dirichlet boundary conditions** specify the value of the function at the boundary.
-(The wavefunction going to 0 at the endges of an infinite potential energy wall is an example of this.)
+(The wavefunction going to 0 at the edges of an infinite potential energy wall is an example of this.)
 - **Neumann boundary conditions** specify the value of the derivative of the function at the boundary.
 In other cases we might specify a combination of the two, or even a more complex condition.